justcolin/tet/README.md

 ## Usage

-To use Tet, install the gem and add `require "tet"` to your test files.
-Run tests by evaluating test files using `ruby`.
+To use Tet, install the gem and add `require "tet"` to each of your test files.
+Run tests by evaluating your test files using `ruby`.

 ### Assertions